axiom-crypto/axiom-v2-periphery/README.md

 Once installed, you can use the contracts in this library by importing them.
 All interfaces are available under `@axiom-crypto/v2-periphery/interfaces`.
 For security, you should use the installed code **as-is**; we do not recommend copy-pasting from other sources or modifying yourself.

-See our [quickstart repo](https://github.com/axiom-crypto/axiom-quickstart) for a minimal example using both `AxiomV2Client` and `AxiomTest`.
+See our [quickstart repo](https://github.com/axiom-crypto/axiom-quickstart) for a minimal example.

 #### Implementing a client for Axiom V2